History of Bill Murray in Timeline

 Dying of Politeness: A Memoir

-2022: Starring in The Greatest Beer Run Ever
+2022: Appearance in The Greatest Beer Run Ever

-In 2022, Bill Murray appeared in Peter Farrelly's The Greatest Beer Run Ever, which debuted at the Toronto International Film Festival and later on Apple TV+.
+In 2022, Bill Murray appeared in *The Greatest Beer Run Ever*, which debuted at the Toronto International Film Festival and later on Apple TV+.

 2022: Release of New Worlds: The Cradle of Civilization

-In 2022, Bill Murray recited poetry and sang with the cellist Jan Vogler in a recorded production of New Worlds: The Cradle of Civilization, which was released in cinemas.
+In 2022, Bill Murray recited poetry and sang with cellist Jan Vogler in a recorded production of *New Worlds: The Cradle of Civilization*, released in cinemas.

-In 2023, Bill Murray attended several games of the UConn Huskies men's basketball team, where his son, Luke, is an assistant coach, during their championship run in the NCAA Division I men's basketball tournament.
+In 2023, Bill Murray attended several UConn Huskies men's basketball games, including those during their championship run in the NCAA Division I men's basketball tournament, as his son Luke is an assistant coach for the team.